Anyone traveling to Hawaii should also learn a bit about Hawaii’s art and culture. Hawaiian art has a fascinating history.

 1 – There are 3 Main Periods of Hawaiian Art

-Hawaiian Art is usually divided up into three main groups of art.
-Each of these groups are defined as:
+Hawaiian art is usually divided into three main groups.
+Each of these groups is defined as:

-- Pre-European Art – Pre-European art is the art produced before any westerners came to Hawaii.
-This Hawaiian art era was about the indigenous art forms before 1773 when Captian James Cook arrived in the Hawaii islands.
+Pre-European art was produced before any Westerners came to Hawaii.
+This Hawaiian art era was about the indigenous art forms before 1773, when Captian James Cook arrived in the Hawaiian islands.
 Before Capitan Cook arrived in Hawaii, the islands’ art was very similar to a lot of the art in other parts of Polynesia.

 2 – Hawaiian’s Art And Traditional Polynesian Ar

-Before Captain Cook arrived at the Hawaiian islands, most of the art produced in Hawaii was wood carvings, tattoos, feather work, stone carvings, petroglyph, and barkcloth known as Kapa cloth; the petroglyph’s art is stone carvings carved into some of the Hawaiian rocks.
-During this period of time, the Hawaiian islands had no metal or woven cloth.
+Before Captain Cook arrived at the Hawaiian islands, most of the art produced in Hawaii was wood carvings, tattoos, feather work, stone carvings, petroglyphs, and barkcloth known as Kapa cloth; the petroglyph art is stone carvings carved into some of the Hawaiian rocks.
+During this period, the Hawaiian islands had no metal or woven cloth.

 3 – Traditional Hawaiian Kapa Fabric